 6) The Advantage of Third-Party Food Aggregators

-Third party food aggregators, such as Swiggy, Zomato and Foodpanda allow and ensure a suitable amount of visibility and reach for the cloud kitchens within a defined radius.
-Thus, it is extremely advantageous for your cloud kitchen to be listed on these platforms, alongside having its own delivery service to increase the amount of sales.
-With most of the delivery being taken care of, the cloud kitchen, of course, must also have a strict procedure of defined preparation time, as the quickness of delivery is also a major factor in the building of the brand.
+Third-party food aggregators, such as Swiggy, Zomato and Foodpanda allow and ensure a suitable amount of visibility and reach for the cloud kitchens within a defined radius.
+Thus, it is extremely advantageous for your cloud kitchen to be listed on these platforms, alongside having its own delivery service to increase the number of sales.
+With most of the delivery is taken care of, the cloud kitchen, of course, must also have a strict procedure of defined preparation time, as the quickness of delivery is also a major factor in the building of the brand.

 The future of food is shining in front of our eyes.
-It is time to cease the opportunity and switch to delivery!
+It is time to seize the opportunity and switch to delivery!
 (Make sure you wear a mask, though!)